 Fentanyl is the generic name for a powerful, synthetic opioid pain-relieving medication that acts quickly and is short-lasting.
 It is a strong opioid agonist that works on the brain’s opioid receptors.
-Fentanyl is used to treat breakthrough pain, and is also commonly used as an anesthetic in combination with benzodiazepine medication.
+Fentanyl is intended for the treatment of breakthrough pain but is also commonly used as an anesthetic in combination with benzodiazepine medication.
 This opioid drug is extremely potent, as it is approximately 80 to 100 times more potent than morphine and 40 to 50 times more potent than pharmaceutical grade (100%) heroin.
-Much like other opioid drugs, Fentanyl is used and abused recreationally.
+Much like other opioid drugs, Fentanyl is also used for recreational purposes.
+Fentanyl abuse presents many life-threatening consequences.
 The number of Fentanyl fatalities from improper use reported annually is growing exponentially.
-The demand for Fentanyl addiction treatment in the United States is on the rise as well.
+Correspondingly, the demand for Fentanyl addiction treatment in the United States is on the rise as well.

 Fentanyl is categorized as a Schedule II drug on the Drug Enforcement Agency’s list of controlled substances.
 A Schedule II drug is considered to have a high potential for abuse, with use possibly leading to severe psychological and physical dependence.
 Drugs of this classification are regarded as dangerous.